Ubercart Affiliate v2 Drupal Module

 Unfortunately, there appears to be a bug in the affiliate commission being automatically applied to the affiliate user, upon completion of the customer's purchase.
 One apparently has to apply each commission manually.
 To do so, go to the Ubercart order page; in the "Affiliate Commissions" section near the bottom of the page, set the Operation list box to "Re-apply affiliate commission"; and click the "Update" button.
 This is not intuitive, and would be a significant inconvenience for any online store that is generating a large number of affiliate sales.
 (This issue has been reported.)

-Now that we have some example affiliate sales and commissions applied, there is now data at Administration > Store > Configuration > Affiliates > Manage, which summarizes some of the information for all of the affiliates.
+Now that I have some example affiliate sales and commissions applied, there is now data at Administration > Store > Configuration > Affiliates > Manage, which summarizes some of the information for all of the affiliates.

 The second tab, labeled "Reports", shows the affiliates' sales, commissions earned, and commissions paid.